-Although there has been some increase in the number of exporting establishments in the province, the gains have not been sufficient or sustained enough to put Nova Scotia on the path to achieving this goal.
-There were 970 Nova Scotia business establishments participating in international merchandise trade in 2015, up from 930 establishments in the baseline year of 2012.
+Though there has been some increase in the number of exporting establishments in the province, the gains however have not been sufficient or sustained enough to put Nova Scotia on the path to achieving this goal.
+There were 970 Nova Scotia business establishments participating in international merchandise trade in 2017, up 40 from 930 establishments in the baseline year of 2012.
 Currently, this indicator is not on track to meet the target of 1,395 firms participating in export trade.

 What this means

 This means that a slightly greater number of Nova Scotia businesses have looked to foreign markets to sell their products.
 However, it is not clear if this is representative of a longer-term trend, as the data has fluctuated slightly over the available period, without a clear direction.

 N.S. exporters celebrated at achievement awards

 Spring Loaded Technology of Dartmouth was named the Exporter of the Year for exports of less than $5 million, and Tony's Meats received the Exporter of the Year award for more than $5 million.